awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Type: String
 Required: No
 `bidPercentage`  <a name="compute-environment-compute-resources-bidPercentage"></a>
 The maximum percentage that an EC2 Spot Instance price can be when compared with the On\-Demand price for that instance type before instances are launched\.
-For example, if your maximum percentage is 20%, then the Spot price must be below 20% of the current On\-Demand price for that EC2 instance\.
+For example, if your maximum percentage is 20%, then the Spot price must be less than 20% of the current On\-Demand price for that EC2 instance\.
 You always pay the lowest \(market\) price and never more than your maximum percentage\.
 If you leave this field empty, the default value is 100% of the On\-Demand price\.
 This parameter isn't applicable to jobs running on Fargate resources, and shouldn't be specified\.
 Required: No
 `spotIamFleetRole`  <a name="compute-environment-compute-resources-spotIamFleetRole"></a>